-Every employee separating from County employment is to be offered the courtesy of a final interview with the Human Resources Director or designee.
-The Exit Interview Form will be completed by the employee or interviewer and retained on file in the Administration Department, Human Resources Office, separate from the employee's personnel file.
-In the event an exit interview is not possible, the Human Resources Director or designee will email or mail the exit interview form to the exiting employee, with a self-addressed stamped envelope if sent by U.S. Mail.
+Employees separating from County employment have the opportunity for an exit interview with the Human Resources Director or designee.
+The Exit Interview Form is available on the intranet or may be sent to the employee.
+The form may be completed by the employee or interviewer, and will be retained on file in the Human Resources Department, separate from the employee's personnel file.
+Employee participation in exit interviews is optional.

-The separating employee will be advised of separation matters by payroll including but not limited to final pay, vacation pay, and COBRA benefits.
+The separating employee may contact the Human Resources Department and Payroll with any questions related to separation, including but not limited to final pay, vacation pay, and COBRA benefits.